nzeemin/spectrum-scubadive-rev/README.md

    - <code>scubarelf.dat</code> - relief tiles and world mini-map
  - <code>scubacodc.asm</code> - block $D900-$F0FF

-All three code .asm code files are compiled with pasmo cross-assembler, and compared to original binary blocks byte-to-byte, no differences.
+All three .asm code files are compiled with pasmo cross-assembler, and compared to original binary blocks byte-to-byte, no differences.

 ## The game map

-The game labyrinth "warped up": first, the AC5D table (the "mini-map") contains 32x32 = 256 block indices;
+The game labyrinth "warped up": first, the AC5D table (the "mini-map") contains 32x32 = 1024 block indices;
 second, blocks at A4DD contains 8x8 tiles each;
-and finally, tiles at 9134 are 8x8 pixels each.
+and finally, tiles at 9134 are 8x8 pixels each.<br>
 So the whole world is 256x256 tiles = 2048x2048 pixels.
 We always see only 24x24 tiles on the screen.